Enumeration of rooted 3-connected bipartite planar maps: Introduction

 \begin{quote} From time to time in a graph-theoretical career one's thoughts turn to the Four Colour Problem.
 It occurred to me once that it might be possible to get results of interest in the theory of map-colourings without actually solving the Problem.
 For example it might be possible to find the average number of 4-colourings, on vertices, for planar triangulations of a given size.
 One would determine the number of triangulations of $2n$ faces, and then the number of 4-coloured triangulations of $2n$ faces.
 Then one would divide the second number by the first to get the required average.
 I gathered that this sort of retreat from a difficult problem to a related average was not unknown in other branches of Mathematics, and that it was particularly common in Number Theory. \end{quote}

 The first task for Tutte was to decide what sort of triangulations to study.
 From the point of view of colouring the natural choice were 3-connected triangulations, which correspond to maximal planar graphs.
-He started drawing them and, again quoting \cite{T98}: \begin{quote} Having made no progress with the enumeration of these diagrams I bethought myself of Cayley's work on the enumeration of trees.
+He started drawing them and, again quoting~\cite{T98}: \begin{quote} Having made no progress with the enumeration of these diagrams I bethought myself of Cayley's work on the enumeration of trees.
 His first successes had been with the rooted trees, in which one vertex is distinguished as the ``root''.
 Perhaps I should root triangulations in some way and try to enumerate the rooted ones. \end{quote}

-Tutte defined rooted maps and succeeded in counting rooted triangulations, thus starting his famous series of `census' papers on map enumeration \cite{T62}.
-Later he counted all rooted maps as well as the 2-connected and 3-connected ones \cite{T63}, and also Eulerian maps which by duality are in bijection with bipartite maps.
-From here it is not difficult to count those which are 2-connected and bipartite \cite{LW04}.
+Tutte defined rooted maps and succeeded in counting rooted triangulations, thus starting his famous series of `census' papers on map enumeration~\cite{T62}.
+Later he counted all rooted maps as well as the 2-connected and 3-connected ones~\cite{T63}, and also Eulerian maps which by duality are in bijection with bipartite maps.
+From here it is not difficult to count those which are 2-connected and bipartite~\cite{LW04}.
 But counting 3-connected bipartite maps has remained an open problem.

 After these preliminaries let us properly define our objects.
-A planar map is a connected multigraph with a given embedding in the plane.
-Maps in this paper are rooted at a directed edge, and are counted according to the number of edges; see \cite{S15} for basic concepts on planar maps.
-A map is 2-connected if it has at least two edges and no loop and no cut vertex (the smallest one is the double edge), and it is 3-connected if it has at least six edges and no double edge and no vertex separator of size two (the smallest one is the complete graph $K_4$).
+A planar map is a connected multigraph with a given embedding in the sphere.
+All maps in this paper are rooted at a directed edge.
+Maps are counted according to the number of edges and up to orientation-preserving homeomorphisms of the sphere; see for instance~\cite{S15} for basic concepts on planar maps.
+A map is said to be \textit{2-connected} if it has at least two edges, no loops, and no cut vertices; the smallest one is the digon, the map with two vertices linked by a double edge.
+It is furthermore said to be \textit{3-connected} if it has at least six edges, no double edges, and no vertex separators of size two; the smallest one is $K_4$, the map of the complete graph on four vertices.
 Tutte showed that the number of (rooted) maps with $n$ edges is given by